 The Department of Transportation and Safety will be the main contact for construction activities that involve easements/right-of-ways within the Pawnee Nation jurisdiction.
 The Pawnee Nation has the inherent right and responsibility to oversee different activities that take place within its tribal jurisdiction.
 The Pawnee Nation recently added an Easement Permit Application pursuant to the Pawnee Nation Code of Laws, Title XIII Energy Resource Protection Act, that requires consultation, among other things, with the Pawnee Nation.
 More information can be found below.

-This program is currently suspended due to a lack of funds.
-Applications will still be accepted during this time, but cannot be fulfilled until funding needs have been met.
-Check back for updates for when it becomes operational again.
-(Effective 10/25/2017) The Driveway Assistance Program is funded solely through tribal funds.
+The Driveway Assistance Program is funded solely through tribal funds.
 The purpose of the Driveway Assistance Program is to help Pawnee Nation tribal members with the integrity and safety of their driveways to their primary place of residence.
 This program is open to homeowners within Pawnee Nation jurisdiction only; rental properties do not qualify.
 The application and guidelines can be found below:

 The Department of Transportation and Safety has developed a Long-Range Transportation Plan (LRTP), in accordance with the guidelines of the Tribal Transportation Program; Final Rule (25 CFR Part 170).
 This plan outlines the short-term and long-term goals for improvements to the existing Pawnee Nation transportation infrastructure.
 The Pawnee Nation LRTP is available for review below or in the DOTS office.